There's also the currently inactive FMA the Abridged made by FullmetalForce, which can be found here

 Gluttony was eaten.

-Envy committed suicide out of sheer self-loathing at his enemies' pity.
+Envy committed suicide out of sheer self-loathing after receiving pity from the humans he secretly envied.

 Wrath is subdued out of necessity rather than vengeance, then allowed to have an Obi-Wan Moment, all by people who could be justified in directing their own wrath at him, but choose not to.